anderson-martin/TaskMS/README.md

 This is the backend for the TaskManager application.
 We did this as part of our school project.
 In Master branch, you can see version that we used for the application.
-HOowever, I'm developing a parallel verison, which can be found in Martin branch.
-These two verisons are very different from each other, and we are doing this parallel devleopment for personal learning purpose.
+However, for extra learning, I'm developing a parallel verison, which can be found in Martin branch.
+These two verisons are very different from each other.

-Instruction for usin the version location in Master branch:
+## How to use the code in master branch

 Import project to Intellij IDEA